Hotels in Calgary and Southern Alberta

 Southern Alberta is a gorgeous landscape of charming towns and cities, picturesque natural areas, and must-visit attractions.
 Of the many premier destinations in southern AB, Calgary ranks among the most exceptional, and this winter and into spring, it’ll yield unmatched adventures for the whole family.

 Medicine Hat is one of Alberta’s southeastern-most cities and yields full days of adventure, exploration, and more thanks to an impressive batch of attractions.
-The Medicine Hat Mall will offer up unique wares and excellent deals, while Echo Dale Regional Park will be alive with spring colors in early 2018.
+The Medicine Hat Mall will offer up unique wares and excellent deals, while Echo Dale Regional Park will be alive with colors in the spring.
 Downtown Medicine Hat features an array of nightlife options, fine dining, and so much more.

 You will be redirected to the Hotel Search Results page.